Skip to product information

 Bowl / Nappy, Bagley Glass, Katherine, Frosted Glass /Silver, Vintage

-- Details: This is a very nice "nappy" dish, frosted glass in the Katherine pattern, #3182 (sometimes seen as Catherine) by Bagley Glass.
+• Details: This is a very nice "nappy" dish, frosted glass in the Katherine pattern, #3182 (sometimes seen as Catherine) by Bagley Glass.
 It is one of their "Art Deco" designs but it was introduced in the 1950's.
-The pattern consists of a beautiful frosted, ruffled band with a clear glass band underneath decorated with applied glass floral dots.
-The center/bottom has a very nice Sunburst style cut.
-The dish has a silver plate base/pedestal which is stamped: "Made in England".
-If you're just looking for a beautiful, Art Deco style dish, this is a great choice.
+The pattern consists of a beautiful frosted glass, ruffled band, decorated with applied glass floral "dots".
+It has a silverplate base/pedestal which is stamped: "Made in England".
+If you're looking for a beautiful, small stylish trinket dish, this is a great choice.
 If you're a collector of Bagley glass, we hope this piece is a perfect addition to your collection.
-We think besides being great for serving nuts, olives, candy or other small items, it could also be used on a dressing table, by the front door for keys, for a round soap in the bathroom, you could actually put a pillar candle in it and use it as a candle holder, beautiful!
+This lovely dish can be used in so many ways: for serving nuts, olives, candy or other small items, on a dressing table, for a small round soap in the bathroom, we're sure you can think of more.

 "Nappy", when used in reference to antique glassware, means that it's a shallow open serving dish with no rim and a flat bottom.
 Typically it defines a small bowl, with or without one or two handles.
 The term is commonly used to identify small bowls when referring to Depression glass and antique china.
 The nappies that are small in size are great as nut & candy dishes.
 The larger sized nappies are popular for serving desserts.